 - 1. In case of the private candidates, there will be no internal assessment and the marks obtained in the external assessment of the practical examination shall be proportionately increased. - 2.
 There would be upto 10 students in one section of Practical Class. - 3.
 There should not be more than eight students in a batch for practical examination. - 4.
 Harmonium will not be allowed as accompaniment in vocal music, but harmonium can be used while singing Alankars. - 5.
 While sending the syllabus to paper setter in theory, the syllabus prescribed for the practical paper should also be sent. - 6.
-The candidate can take vocal music along with Instrumental Music/Tabla. - 7.
+The candidate can take vocal music along with Instrumental Music/Tabla - 7.
+The candidate can also take Instrumental music along with Tabla/Vocal.
+Music. - 8.
 In all, nine questions will be set.
 The question paper will be divided into five Units.
 Four Units will contain two questions each and the candidates are required to attempt four questions selecting by one question from each Unit.
 The ninth question of unit V is compulsory & it consists of 13 short answer questions (covering entire syllabus i.e. theory and practical) out of which students have to attempt 09 question of 01 marks each.

-THEORY (3 Hours duration)

 PRACTICAL (20 minute's duration)

 (i) Choice & Viva : 35 Marks

 (ii) Harmonium : 05 Marks

 (iii) Tabla : 05 Marks

-Internal Asses ssment (Theory + Practical) (05+05) 10 Marks